 The other group of explosive hypotheses [8, 9] explains an origin of some celestial bodies by a nuclear explosion inside some Proto-planets which fragments became germs of celestial bodies with unusual characteristics and abnormal chemical composition.
-Obvious traces of natural chain nuclear reactions, taking place more than 2 billion years ago are found out in the Western Africa [12], but the character and consequences of such explosions for the Solar system have not been considered yet.
+Obvious traces of natural chain nuclear reactions, taking place more than 2 billion years ago are found out in the Western Africa [12].
+Recent researches confirm possibility of natural nuclear explosions on a planet (Mars, for example) [13].
+But the mode and consequences of such explosions for the Solar system have not been considered yet.